Alachisoft/NCache-Solutions/PostGreSQLNotifyExtensibleDependency/README.md

 These two console applications are identical in their source code and are meant to show that both a .NET Core client and a .NET framework client can make use of the same ***NotifyExtensibleDependency*** feature.

+Besides these, there are two console applications that reference the [***ReadThruProvider***](./src/PostGreSQLBackingSourceProvider/) .NET Standard 2.0 library.
+One is [NETConsoleUI](./src/NETConsoleUI/) which is a .NET Framework 4.7.2 application and the other is [NETCOREConsoleUI](./src/NETCOREConsoleUI/) which is a .NET Core 3.1 application.
 These two console applications are identical in their source code and are meant to show that both a .NET Core client and a .NET framework client can get the value from datasource automatically and then from cache using ***ReadThruProvider*** feature.

 ### Prerequisites